2020–21 North Caledonian Football League

 The 2020–21 North Caledonian Football League (known for sponsorship reasons as the Macleod & MacCallum North Caledonian League) was the 112th season of the North Caledonian Football League.
 The season began on 17 October 2020, following a delay caused by the suspension of football activity due to the COVID-19 pandemic.
 Due to no league title being awarded for 2019–20, Golspie Sutherland began the season as the defending champions.

-In January, the league management committee took the decision to pause the league schedule due to new COVID-19 protection levels that had been introduced in the Highland region.
+In January, the league management committee decided to pause the league schedule due to new COVID-19 protection levels that had been introduced in the Highland region.
 A week later, the Scottish FA confirmed that football at all levels below the SPFL Championship had been suspended while restrictions were in place.

 Only one cup competition, the North Caledonian Cup, was drawn and competed for during the season, however due to the suspension of football activities at the turn of the year, the competition was abandoned for 2020–21.
 On 6 April 2021, it was announced the league's remaining games would be played between 22 May and 26 June.
 On 24 June, the season's two remaining fixtures were cancelled due to an uptick of COVID-19 cases in the Highlands.
 Golspie Sutherland defended their league title, winning the league ahead of the final round of fixtures.